lmdlab/lmdlab.github.io/_pages/home.md

 The research in the Wimmer Lab is focused on understanding the cognitive and neural systems underlying learning, memory, and decision-making.

-The terms learning and memory can refer to similar things, depending on the field.
-Our emphasis is on understanding the things that our brains have stored that influence our choices.
+Our emphasis is broadly on understanding "the things that our brains have stored" that influence our choices.

 Our areas of research focus on: